For the oatmeal layer-

 2. Whisk together the flour, baking soda, salt, and cinnamon.
 Set aside.

 3. With a stand mixer, beat butter on medium speed until it is soft and creamy.
-Add the brown sugar and beat for 2 minutes, then add the adds one at a time, beating for a minute after each egg is added.
+Add the brown sugar and beat for 2 minutes, then add the eggs one at a time, beating for a minute after each egg is added.

 4. Beat in the vanilla.
 Once the mixture is light and fluffy, reduce the mixer speed to low and add the dry ingredients, mixing just until they disappear.